-Researchers at 23andMe and Genentech have identified 17 new genetic variants associated with Parkinson’s disease, almost doubling the total number of known risk variants for the condition, which gives scientists hints at potential new targets for drugs to treat the disease.
+Researchers at 23andMe and Genentech have identified 17 new genetic variants associated with Parkinson’s disease.
+The findings almost doubling the total number of known risk variants for the condition.
+They gives scientist hints at potential new targets for drugs to treat the disease.

 The work is part of a multi-year collaboration between the two companies begun in early 2015 aimed at identifying new therapeutic targets for Parkinson’s.

 “We are incredibly excited by these findings and their potential to lead to breakthroughs in therapeutic research and treatment for Parkinson’s disease,” said Anne Wojcicki, 23andMe’s co-founder and CEO.
 “The 23andMe Parkinson’s community is powered by our customers who are motivated to make a difference and see the Parkinson’s research advance.
 The community is unlike any other, and it is an incredible asset for researchers to make breakthrough discoveries.
 These findings are a testament to both the power of the 23andMe Parkinson’s community and the company’s novel research model.”

 Published in the journal Nature Genetics, the study is the largest meta-analysis of Parkinson’s disease to date, using data from more than 425,000 individuals.

 More than 370,000 of those individuals were 23andMe customers who consented to participate in research.
 About 10,000 of them have Parkinson’s disease and are part of 23andMe’s Parkinson’s Research community, which is now the largest Parkinson’s disease community for genetic research in the world.
 The researchers also used data from individuals that are part of PDGene, a clearinghouse for Parkinson’s related research data that also includes data from 23andMe.